Wednesday, 13 November 2024

 In the skills and TAFE portfolio the Labor government is at war with TAFE teachers.
 TAFE teachers are walking off the job because they are sick and tired of being forced to work unpaid overtime under Labor as the two-year protracted pay dispute drags on.
 While Labor try their best to spin efforts on their supposed record investments in TAFE, that quickly evaporated when the minister was forced to concede in PAEC that more than half of the funding actually comes from the Commonwealth government and that there was not a single additional cent of funding under this budget; it was just money that, in the department’s terminology, was ‘repurposed’ from other programs.
 Victoria remains in a skills crisis and still invests the lowest amount in vocational education and training in Australia – and you do not have to believe me, just ask the AEU.
 The Victorian Liberals want to see a stronger vocational education and training system, but there is significant concern in the sector as private registered training organisations are being starved of contracts and in the upper house – the other house, the other place – Minister Tierney has refused to rule out that the Labor government will shut down regional TAFE campuses.

-Again, for my electorate in Evelyn there was not a new cent of money for my local community.
+Again, for my electorate in Evelyn there was not one new cent of money for my local community.
 There is still no money to fix the Warburton Highway in Seville East, still no money to fix and ease congestion on Hull and Mooroolbark roads in Mooroolbark, still uncertainty about the upgrade for the intersection at Maroondah Highway and Killara Road in Coldstream despite the fact that the government has had money from the Commonwealth since 2019, and still no funding to fix Hereford Road in Mount Evelyn.
 Despite being promised over five years ago, the promised upgrades and expansions to the Maroondah Hospital in Ringwood continue to gather dust, and we are now hearing that potentially it is going to be moved to Wantirna, which would be a massive blow to the residents of the outer east and the Yarra Ranges.

 This is a horror budget.
 Labor is ruling over Victorians with the highest debt in the country and the highest taxes and forcing up people’s cost of living.
 It is a budget that does nothing to arrest the cost-of-living crisis that Victorians are facing right now because of the reckless spending of the Allan Labor government.
 Our state has become weak and vulnerable, but only a coalition government has the courage and conviction to set Victoria on a path of prosperity, to be financially competent, to lower taxes and to be pro business and pro Victorians.